The Spilotro brothers' burial site.

 The two men were buried together at the side of a cornfield, about 250 feet away from the road.

-When the authorities dug up the site, they quickly realized that they were dealing with a double homicide.
+When the authorities dug up the site, it became apparent that they were dealing with a double homicide.
 Five feet down, they found the remains of the Spilotro brothers, who had been dumped on top of one another.

-Fortunately, the mobsters' killers had made the mistake of burying their remains beside a newly-planted cornfield.
+Fortunately, the mobsters' killers had made the mistake of burying their remains beside a newly planted cornfield.
 This meant that the disturbed soil was in plain sight.
-Had they chosen a cornfield that was in a later stage of its development, the two men might still be missing today.
+Had they chosen a cornfield that was in a later stage of its development, it is likely that the two men would still be missing to this day.

 The latitude and longitude coordinates for the site are: